spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/singapore-pte-ltd/index.html.md

 [Willis Tower Watson](https://www.wtwco.com/en-SG/Solutions/health-and-benefits) (WTW) is the broker for GitLab's group benefit plans and can assist members with any benefit questions or claims issues.

-For any claims issues or benefits queries, please reach out to the WTW team at claims.sg@willistowerswatson.com .
+For any claims issues or benefits queries, please reach out to the WTW team at `claims.sg@willistowerswatson.com` .

-For escalations, please reach out to our dedicated account manager,  Melissa Choo  melissa.choo@wtwco.com
+For escalations, please reach out to our dedicated account manager,  Melissa Choo  `melissa.choo@wtwco.com`

 ### Enrollment

 New Team Members will be prompted to fill out a Singapore Benefits Onboarding Form during onboarding.
 Once completed, the Total Rewards team will receive the form and will work with our broker,  Willis Tower Watson, to enroll team members into the group plans.
+Team Members will receive underwriting forms from Aviva within the first month from their hire date.

 Team Members who experience a qualified status change can update their information by sending an email to the Total Rewards Team at total-rewards@gitlab.com